tim-smart/label-studio-spacy/README.md

 # spaCy powered Label Studio ML backend

 spaCy integration for Label Studio.
+Created as an Open Source alternative to Prodigy.

 Benefits: